COMMITTEE ON ENFORCED DISAPPEARANCES

-- Written information should be concise, specific, reliable and objective.
+- Written information should be concise, specific, reliable and objective as possible.

 - Highlight priority concerns and suggest possible country-specific recommendations.

-- “Alternative reports”, which follow the same form of presentation as reports submitted by States Parties, are especially welcome.
+- “Alternative reports” that follow the same form of presentation as reports submitted by States parties are especially welcome.

 - Reports prepared by coalitions of organizations are encouraged.

 Due to the large volume of information received, the Secretariat does not make copies of submissions.
-Therefore, NGOs and other civil society stakeholders attending a session are requested to bring 20 hard copies of their reports/information for distribution at the meeting.
-Those not attending a session are requested to ensure that 20 hard copies of their reports/information reach the Secretariat of the Committee in time for the respective session, i.e. at least two weeks in advance.
+Therefore, civil society actors attending a session, if they wish to do so, may bring 15 hard copies of their reports/information for distribution at the meeting.

 Please contact the CED Secretariat at firstname.lastname@example.org, at least one month prior to the beginning of the session, to confirm attendance to a meeting and/or arrange coffee briefings with the members of the Committee.